T20 World Cup: India's megastars ready to pounce on Pakistan's pretenders in 'The Match' | Sports-Games

 The players may say that it's just ''another game of cricket'' but even they know that in this day and age of retro videos and offensive memes, a not-so-great performance stays forever.

-No one knows it better than current chairman of selectors Chetan Sharma, who is carrying the cross of a last ball six off Javed Miandad for the past 35 years.
+No one knows it better than the current chairman of selectors Chetan Sharma, who is carrying the cross of a last-ball six off Javed Miandad for the past 35 years.

 But cricket has changed since those heady days of Sharjah and India, with its robust structure and talent factory, has produced world-class performers by the dozens.

-The Virat Kohlis, the Rohit Sharms and the Jasrit Bumrahs don't carry any baggage despite the blip in the 2017 Champions Trophy final.
+The Virat Kohlis, the Rohit Sharms, and the Jasprit Bumrahs don't carry any baggage despite the blip in the 2017 Champions Trophy final.

 On Sunday, the Pakistanis will have a lot more to prove than their Indian counterparts.

-It is also about how global cricket perceives Pakistan which saw two of the cricketing elites England and New Zealand close ranks and refuse to tour the country.
+It is also about how global cricket perceives Pakistan which saw two of the cricketing elites England and New Zealand close ranks and refuses to tour the country.

-Over the years, Pakistan cricket have faced an existential crisis and a good game against India will certainly give them some breathing space.
+Over the years, Pakistan cricket has faced an existential crisis and a good game against India will certainly give them some breathing space.

 But it will be easier said than done against an Indian side whose players are coming into the tournament with a heavy dose of IPL games in the UAE, which is Pakistan's adopted home.

-For India, their strength is a crack top-five that comprises Rohit, Rahul, Kohli, Suryakumar and Rishabh Pant.
-Here is a line-up that can send a chill down the spine of Afridi, Rauf, Hasan, Imad Wasim and Shahdab Khan, who are going to form the core of their bowling attack.
+For India, their strength is a crack top-five that comprises Rohit, Rahul, Kohli, Suryakumar, and Rishabh Pant.
+Here is a line-up that can send a chill down the spine of Afridi, Rauf, Hasan, Imad Wasim, and Shadab Khan, who are going to form the core of their bowling attack.

 India's problem is going to be a long tail and the absence of a sixth bowler if Hardik Pandya is played purely as a batter.